4 minute read

 MANUFACTURERS’ CLUB SHIPS BOX TO CHIEF EXECUTIVE ON HIS WEDDING DAY.

-CONTAIN FIFTY VARIETIES
+CONTAINS FIFTY VARIETIES

 When President Wilson opens his wedding present from the Manufacturers’ Club of San Antonio he will find in the box fifty articles, all made in San Antonio.
+Secretary C. C. Leel said that no doubt the President will find some things for which he has no need, but he will be shown that San Antonio is not backward when it comes to factories

-[…] The assortment was in a special box of Texas cottonwood made by the San Antonio Packing Box Company, strongly bound and studded with metal and specially finished.
+The assortment was in a special box of Texas cottonwood made by the San Antonio Packing Box Company, strongly bound and studded with metal and specially finished.

 The box was shipped by the American Express Company Monday and is supposed to have arrived in time for the President’s wedding.
 It contained food products, hardware products, beer, soft drinks, samples of woodworking and printing and two sacks of San Antonio cement, among other things.

-[…] “We have expressed to you a case containing samples of finished products of about fifty of San Antonio’s factories and which we will esteem it as a great favor if you will accept.”
+“We have expressed to you a case containing samples of finished products of about fifty of San Antonio’s factories and which we will esteem it as a great favor if you will accept.

-[…] The following manufacturers donated toward the present:
+The following manufacturers donated toward the present:

 Source